-Evaluating Technology at the Workplace
+Evaluating Technology in the Workplace

 With the help of smart technology, companies can now analyze the optimization of workplace spaces to help cost savings.
-A sensor for instance, is able to track how rooms and desks are being used, and smart lighting systems can detect when there’s no movement in the room after a certain period and turn off the electricity for cost savings.
+A sensor, for instance, is able to track how rooms and desks are being used, and smart lighting systems can detect when there’s no movement in the room after a certain period and turn off the electricity for cost savings.